 - Disposable supplies for use in the home such as bandages, gauze, tape, antiseptics, dressings, ace-type bandages, and any other supplies, dressings, appliances or devices that are not specifically listed as covered in the "Benefits/Coverage (What is Covered)" section. - Medicare.
 For which benefits are payable under Medicare Parts A and/or B, or would have been payable if you had applied for Parts A and/or B, except as listed in this Booklet or as required by federal law, as described in the section titled "Medicare" in "General Policy Provisions."
 If you do not enroll in Medicare Part B when you are eligible, you may have large out-of-pocket costs.
 Please refer to www.Medicare.gov for more details on when you should enroll and when you are allowed to delay enrollment without penalties. - Missed or Cancelled Appointments.
 Charges for missed or cancelled appointments. - Non-approved Drugs.
 Drugs not approved by the FDA. - Non-approved Facility.
 Services from a Provider that does not meet the definition of Facility. - Non-Medically Necessary Services.
 Services we conclude are not Medically Necessary.
 This includes services that do not meet our medical policy, clinical coverage, or benefit policy guidelines.
 Emergency medical care is not subject to this exclusion as long as such care meets the definition of Emergency medical care, see "Emergency Care" under the "Benefits/Coverage (What Is Covered)" section of this Booklet. - Nutritional or Dietary Supplements.
 Nutritional and/or dietary supplements, except as described in this Booklet or that must be covered by law.
 This Exclusion includes, but is not limited to, nutritional formulas and dietary supplements that you can buy over-the-counter and those you can get without a written Prescription or from a licensed pharmacist. - Off label use.
-Off label use, unless we must cover it by law or if we approve it. - Oral Surgery.
+Off label use, unless we must cover it by law or if we approve it. - Out-of-Network Care Services from a Provider that is not in our network.
+This does not apply to Emergency Care, Urgent Care or Authorized Services. - Oral Surgery.
 Extraction of teeth, surgery for impacted teeth, and other oral surgeries to treat the teeth or bones and gums directly supporting the teeth, except as listed in this Booklet. - Pain.
-Intractable Pain and/or Chronic Pain. - Personal Care, Convenience and Mobile/Wearable Devices - Items for personal comfort, convenience, protection, cleanliness such as air conditioners, humidifiers, water purifiers, dehumidifiers, sports helmets, raised toilet seats, shower chairs, special lighting or other environmental modifiers, wristlets, augmentative communication devices, surgical supports, and corsets or other articles of clothing. - First aid supplies and other items kept in the home for general use (bandages, cotton-tipped applicators, thermometers, petroleum jelly, tape, non-sterile gloves, heating pads). - Home workout or therapy equipment, including treadmills and home gyms. - Pools, whirlpools, spas, or hydrotherapy equipment. - Hypoallergenic pillows, mattresses, or waterbeds. - Residential, auto, or place of business structural changes (ramps, lifts, elevator chairs, escalators, elevators, stair glides, emergency alert equipment, handrails). - Consumer wearable / personal mobile devices (such as a smart phone, smart watch, or other personal tracking devices), including any software or applications.
+Intractable Pain and/or Chronic Pain. - Personal Care.
+Convenience and Mobile/Wearable Devices - Items for personal comfort, convenience, protection, cleanliness such as air conditioners, humidifiers, water purifiers, dehumidifiers, sports helmets, raised toilet seats, shower chairs, special lighting or other environmental modifiers, wristlets, augmentative communication devices, surgical supports, and corsets or other articles of clothing. - First aid supplies and other items kept in the home for general use (bandages, cotton-tipped applicators, thermometers, petroleum jelly, tape, non-sterile gloves, heating pads). - Home workout or therapy equipment, including treadmills and home gyms. - Pools, whirlpools, spas, or hydrotherapy equipment. - Hypoallergenic pillows, mattresses, or waterbeds. - Residential, auto, or place of business structural changes (ramps, lifts, elevator chairs, escalators, elevators, stair glides, emergency alert equipment, handrails). - Consumer wearable / personal mobile devices (such as a smart phone, smart watch, or other personal tracking devices), including any software or applications.